Comprehensive Recon Guide

 A practitioner’s reference for web reconnaissance — attack surface discovery, subdomain enumeration, live host probing, content discovery, JS mining, cloud asset hunting, automation, and continuous monitoring.
-Compiled from 23 research sources.
+Enhanced for 2026 with modern cloud infrastructure discovery, ML-powered automation, and API reconnaissance techniques.

 - Fundamentals